platformsh/platformsh-docs/docs/src/administration/organizations.md

 ## Manage organizations with the CLI

-You can use the Platform.sh command line interface to fully manage your organizations.
+You can use the Platform.sh command line interface to manage your organizations.

 Available commands:

-* `organization:create`
+* `platform organization:create`
   * Create a new organization.
-* `organization:info`
+* `platform organization:info`
   * View or edit an organization.
-* `organization:list`
+* `platform organization:list`
   * List all the organizations that you have access to.
-* `organization:user:list`
+* `platform organization:user:list`
   * List all users within an organization.
-* `organization:user:add`
+* `platform organization:user:add`
   * Invite a user to an organization.
-* `organization:user:get`
+* `platform organization:user:get`
   * Get information about a user in an organization.
-* `organization:user:update`
+* `platform organization:user:update`
   * Update permissions of a user in an organization.
-* `organization:user:delete`
+* `platform organization:user:delete`
   * Remove a user from an organization.

 ## Transfer project ownership

-If you want to transfer ownership of a project to a different organization, please submit a support ticket from the current project to ask for the transfer.
+If you want to transfer a project to a different organization, please submit a support ticket from the current project to ask for the transfer.

 This action will automatically transfer the subscription charges to the new organization.